Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm

-For the square lattice, the non-trivial transition line between a magnetically-ordered and a paramagnetic superradiant phase (AS and PS), which emerges from the first-order transition line between AN and PS, remains of first order for $g > 0.30(2)$ but changes to a continuous quantum phase transition with 3D Ising criticality for $g < 0.30(2)$.
-The criticality of the continuous phase transition is in agreement with \cite{Kaneko2021} considering the antiferromagnetic TFIM in a longitudinal field on the square lattice, which found 3D Ising universality for any finite transverse field.
+For the square lattice, the non-trivial transition line between a magnetically-ordered and a paramagnetic superradiant phase, which emerges from the first-order transition line for small $\epsilon$, remains of first order for $g > 0.30(2)$ but changes to a second-order quantum phase transition with 3D Ising criticality for $g < 0.30(2)$.
+The criticality of the second-order phase transition is in agreement with \cite{Kaneko2021} considering the antiferromagnetic TFIM in a longitudinal field on the square lattice, which found 3D Ising universality for any finite transverse field.
 For the linear chain, similar studies exist observing 2D Ising criticality \cite{Bonfim2019, Ovchinnikov2003}.
-However, our QMC simulations for the linear chain showed no indication that the transition from AS to PS becomes continuous at any point in the phase diagram.
+However, our QMC simulations for the linear chain showed no indication that the transition between the antiferro- and paramagnetic superradiant phase becomes continuous at any point in the phase diagram.